 We asked Alexander what attracted him to the House of the Soviets?

 Alexander told us, “Along with the Cathedral, the House of the Soviets is the dominant work of architecture in Kaliningrad, so I just couldn’t pass it up.
-The building is filled with the spirit of the Soviet era.
+The building is filled with Soviet-era spirit.
 Massive, monumental forms, its facade resembling the head of a giant robot buried in the ground up to the neck.”

 What was your first impression?